Position Details

 Main Duties

-* Analyse research data as directed
+* Analyse and interpret data

 * Deal with problems that may affect the achievement of research objectives and deadlines